 Fortunately, you have another alternative available: Weglot.
-This is an amazing translation plugin that can translate your entire website into dozens of languages within minutes.
+This is an amazing translation plugin that can translate your entire website (even special content like translating custom fields, custom taxonomies, …) into dozens of languages within minutes.

 Moreover, Weglot works great with most WordPress plugins and themes – including our great TheFour theme.
 Let’s discuss this next.

 There are thousands of WordPress themes to choose from, and the one you pick should be based on what type of website you’d like to build.
 If you want to design a modern-looking business site, TheFour is an excellent option.

 Right off the bat, we can tell you that TheFour works perfectly with Weglot.
 This means if you use it to build your next website, you’ll be able to translate the content into almost any language you want.

 More importantly, TheFour also includes a lot of features to make your life easier.
 For example:

 - It packs in a lot of theme options that make setting up a new site simple.